Newby with Mulwith

-Newby with Mulwith is a civil parish in the Harrogate district of North Yorkshire, England.
+Newby with Mulwith is a civil parish in the county of North Yorkshire, England.
 It lies 3 mi south east of Ripon, on the north bank of the River Ure and adjacent to the village of Skelton-on-Ure.
 Most of the parish consists of the grounds of Newby Hall.
 Mulwith is a single farm in the south east of the parish.
 The population of the parish was estimated at 40 in 2013.

 Newby with Mulwith was historically a township in the parish of Ripon in the West Riding of Yorkshire.
 It became a separate civil parish in 1866.
 In 1974 it was transferred to the new county of North Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.